-We all know that breakfast is the most important meal of the day, but if you’re on a calorie-controlled diet, it can be hard to get ideas for what to have for a low-calorie breakfast.
+We all know that breakfast is the most important meal of the day, but if you’re on a calorie-controlled diet, it can be hard to get ideas for what to have for a breakfast under 100 calories.
 Diets such as the 5:2 diet plan have strict calorie limits so you are often left with limited things to have for breakfast, but that doesn’t mean you should skip it altogether.
 In fact, you should never miss breakfast or you will end up eating more later.

 1 chopped kiwi: 42 calories 3tbsp fat-free Greek yogurt: 24 calories 50g blueberries: 29 calories